More pain at the pump: AAA says don’t panic, cybersecurity expert talks pipeline attack

-But what is a ransomware attack, and how did it manage to shut down the pipeline?
+But what is a ransomware attack, and how did it manage to force the shut down the pipeline?

 “They stole about, I think the report is 100 gigabytes worth of data, that they are holding ransom,” says Paul Robinson with IGI Cybersecurity.